ExchangeUnion/xud/README.md

 sudo npm install xud -g --unsafe-perm
 ```

 Detailed instructions for installing `xud` can be found in the wiki on our [Installation](https://github.com/ExchangeUnion/xud/wiki/Installation) page.
-Instructions for installing via Docker are on our [Docker](https://github.com/ExchangeUnion/xud/wiki/Docker) page.

 ## Usage

 Open a new terminal and launch `xud`.

 ```
 $ ./xud